QC-at-Davis/QCC/src/Mathematical-Tools/Linear-Algebra/Linear-Algebra.md

 \\[ \langle \vec a, \vec b \rangle \\]

-Furthermore, for the examples below we will stop treating the "things" in Hilber Space as vectors and encourage your to think of them as "elements", owing to the fact that the section of Vector Spaces already proves their ability to be used with arbitrary functions.
+Furthermore, for the examples below we will stop treating the "things" in Hilbert Space as vectors and encourage your to think of them as "elements", owing to the fact that the section of Vector Spaces already proves their ability to be used with arbitrary functions.

 The inner product in Hilbert Space has a couple of rules which go as follows.